-The UK’s financial regulator, the FCA, issued a statement about the BitMEX exchange platform earlier today.
+The United Kingdom’s Financial Conduct Authority (FCA) has reason to believe that BitMEX has been operating without authorization in the region.
+The popular Bitcoin derivatives trading venue apparently does not have the required licence to operate in Britain.The UK’s financial regulator, the FCA, issued a statement about the BitMEX exchange platform earlier today.
 [FCA] It claims that the trading company has been targeting UK investors whilst not being authorized to do so.

 First Kraken, Now BitMEX on FCA RadarToday’s statement by the FCA reads:

 FCA Flexing New Authority on Crypto Asset IndustryThe news comes less than two months after the FCA announced that crypto asset companies would fall under its jurisdiction.
 As BeInCrypto reported in January, the agency stated that there would be new requirements for companies working with cryptocurrencies.
 As part of the new requirements, all digital currency firms doing business in the UK must hold licences no later than January 2021.
 The aim is to remain compliant with recently implemented amendments to European money laundering regulations.

 All the information contained on our website is published in good faith and for general information purposes only.
 Any action the reader takes upon the information found on our website is strictly at their own risk.